SoftwareAG/cumulocity-python-agent/README.md

 ### API

 Required and most commonly used RestAPI calls are modulized inside here.
 The naming of the modules is mainly derived from its API path such as e.g. alarm, event, measurement or Inventory.
-The authentification module is initialized at the very beginning of every module an uses the 'credentials.key' file in the config directory.
+The authentification module is initialized at the very beginning of every module and uses the 'credentials.key' file in the config directory.
 If not available the device Registration starts.
 If the credentials are not valid they will be deleted.
 Every API module has its own logger.

 ### deviceControl